 What is LGPD?

-The Brazilian General Data Protection Law (“LGPD”) is Brazil’s primary regulation aimed at the protection of personal data, which went into effect on August 16, 2020 (or on a later revised date).
+The Brazilian General Data Protection Law (“LGPD”) is Brazil’s primary regulation aimed at the protection of personal data, which went into effect on September 18, 2020.

 Who does LGPD apply to?